-One of their divisions, The Company North America, wants to expand manufacturing capacity within the confines of existing floor space.
-Management decided that one they could accomplish this objective by eliminating unnecessary inventory from the manufacturing floor, and streamline assembly line processes.
+One of their divisions in North America wants to expand manufacturing capacity within the confines of existing floor space.
+Management decided that they could accomplish this objective by eliminating unnecessary inventory from the manufacturing floor, and streamline assembly line processes.
 They concentrated on the Kanban, the receptacle that houses parts needed to assemble office furniture.
-Kanban’s are the key components of inventory systems used to control work in process throughout The Company Inc.
+Kanban are the key components of inventory systems used to control work in process throughout the factory.

-Making sure the Kanban’s are the correct size is always a challenge.
+Making sure the Kanban are the correct size is always a challenge.
 A Kanban that holds the right amount of parts will never run out of stock and it won’t cause extra money and materials to be tied up in excess inventory.
-The manufacturing department consistently endeavors to make the Kanban’s large, just in case extra stock is needed, while the accountants are constantly trying to pull back and minimize Kanban size to keep costs down.
+The manufacturing department consistently endeavors to make the Kanban large, just in case extra stock is needed, while the accountants are constantly trying to pull back and minimize Kanban size to keep costs down.
 Therefore, the challenge is to keep a happy medium between the two objectives.

 First, the model user enters the part number to be tested.
 He then adds the cycle time for the replenishing process.
 The model tracks the variable “quantity on hand” that allows the model user to see if the quantity was sufficient or if it “ran dry.”
 Consumption and replenishing processes can also be viewed at this point.